 Mu’s is one of the most versatile runners in the country.
 Not only does she dominate middle-distance races, she also has the fastest 400m time in the United States, and fourth-best in the world.

 Mu’s 4×400 split at the NCAA championships was 48.85, which is the fastest in collegiate history.
 It is also the first sub-49 seconds time.

 More medals to come?

-Mu’s Olympic career is just getting started.
 She will most likely run in the 400m in Paris along with relays as well.
-After breaking teammate Ajee Wilson’s all-time U.S. best from 2017, the sky is the limit.
+After breaking teammate Ajee Wilson’s American record from 2017, the sky is the limit.